Got a question?

 We can assist you with

-• settling into life in Australia and study at Griffith
+• settling into life in Australia and your studies at Griffith

 • general welfare and personal issues that may affect your ability to study